Takanohana Kōji: Takanoiwa affair and resignation

-Takanohana was criticized for his delay in notifying the Sumo Association that Takanoiwa would miss the November 2017 tournament because of injuries allegedly sustained in an assault by the yokozuna Harumafuji at a restaurant in bar in Tottori Prefecture in late October.
+Takanohana was criticized for his delay in notifying the Sumo Association that Takanoiwa would miss the November 2017 tournament because of injuries allegedly sustained in an assault by the yokozuna Harumafuji at a restaurant in Tottori Prefecture in late October.
 Takanohana reported the incident to the police but did not submit a medical certificate for his wrestler until near the start of the tournament.
 Takanohana refused to speak to the press about the incident or co-operate with the Sumo Association's investigation.
 An editorial in the Nikkei Asian Review compared his actions to "an executive withholding from top management information that could rock the company."
 Sumo writer Chris Gould said Takanohana was under fire for breaking sumo's code of secrecy by going to the police, whereas "in most other sports he'd be lauded as a whistleblowing hero."
 It was announced after a meeting of sumo elders on December 1, 2017, that Takanohana would only talk to the Sumo Association's crisis management team once the police investigation was concluded.
 On December 28 an emergency meeting of the board of directors recommended unanimously to dismiss Takanohana as a director for failing to promptly report Takanoiwa's injuries to the Sumo Association, and for failing to co-operate with the investigation.
 Their recommendation was certified by a meeting of Sumo Association councilors and external members on January 4, with Takanohana demoted two rungs in the hierarchy.
 It is the first time that a director has been dismissed before the end of his scheduled term.
 He failed to gain re-election to the board in the February 2018 elections, receiving only two votes in the ballot.
 The Takanohana group had selected Ōnomatsu Oyakata (the former sekiwake Masurao), as their preferred candidate and he was duly elected, but Takanohana decided to run as well.
 In March 2018 Takanohana was demoted again, to the lowest rank of toshiyori, due mainly to the behavior of his wrestler Takayoshitoshi, who was suspended for one tournament for punching his attendant in the dressing room after a match.
 He returned to the shimpan or judging committee.